1 Probability spaces

 Updated

 This is a graduate course on probability and random signals.
-I assume that everyone is familiar with the basics of undergraduate probability.
+I am going to assume that everyone is familiar with the basics of undergraduate probability.
 For example, you should be able to answer the following questions:

 • A fair 6-sided die is rolled twice.
 What is the probability that the sum of the rolls equals 7?